 Online training was provided across the state for new ADA Coordinators, and the ADA Coordinator Manual was updated to ensure provider compliance with FY16 regulations.
 A Special Learning Needs Blog was maintained in FY16 for all programs throughout the state to share ideas and concerns on topics related to special learning needs.
 The state is worked on developing a specialized track of PD for creation SLN Resource Specialist I and II.
 SLN specialists will work with instructional teams to provide technical assistance for instructing ABE/ESL students with disabilities.
 This specialized PD track will ensure the sustainability of the framework to service students with disabilities in adult education programs.
 Total Events Held: 14 Total Participants: 127

-Administrators
+Administrator Training

+The ICCB hosted four events to enhance adult education program administration throughout the state.
 The state continued to offer Leadership Excellence Academies (LEA) to provide adult education program managers with strategies and resources to increase the quality of services.
-In addition, fall regional conferences were held to offer a variety of professional development opportunities for program administrators as well as programmatic updates including, NRS, WIOA, reporting, and testing.
-Each spring the ICCB hosts an Administrators Meeting providing policy updates (NRS, reporting, and budgeting), an overview of state regional data and overview of WIOA law, core partner panels, and understanding the new measures.
+A total of six administrators successfully completed LEA training and earned certificates.
+In addition, a fall administrators meeting was held to update program administrators on available professional development opportunities and programmatic updates including, NRS, WIOA, reporting, and testing.
+Staff from seventy-nine programs attended.
+In the spring 2016, ICCB hosted an annual Administrators Meeting providing further policy updates (NRS, reporting, and budgeting), an overview of WIOA law, hosted core partner informational panels, and session on understanding the new WIOA measures.
+Staff from eighty programs thought the state participated.
+ICCB co-sponsored with WIOA partners WIOA regional summits.
+This summit allowed program directors to interact with regional and local WIOA core partners to conduct a SWOT analysis of their region and gather information for the development local plans.
+ICCB held a session during this summit to provide assistance to administrators concerning WIOA operations.
+Administrative staff from all eighty Illinois adult education programs attended.

 Total Events Held: 4 Total Participants: 504